Chicago Pedestrian Vehicle Accidents with Uninsured Motorists

 Contact an Attorney

-If you were involved in an accident with an uninsured or underinsured driver, call Blumenshine Law Group at (312)766-1000 or email [email protected] to schedule a free consultation.
-We will review all the circumstances of your case, and if your case meets the criteria for a UM/UIM claim, we will pursue remedies with your own insurer on your behalf.
+If you were involved in an accident with a Chicago uninsured or underinsured driver, call Blumenshine Law Group at (312)766-1000 or email [email protected] to schedule a free consultation.
+We will review all the circumstances of your case, and if your case meets the criteria for a UM/UIM claim, we will pursue remedies with your insurer on your behalf.

 Free Case Consultation